Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the god of protection, compassion, tenderness, and love!

 According to mythology, Yamuna Mata herself appeared to Shri Vallabhacharya Ji after listening to Yamunashtakam (a song dedicated to the Yamuna Ji) at this place.

 The distance from Mathura to Gokul is only 10 km.
-Both places are well-connected via road.
+Both places are well connected by road.

 Gokul is the place where Lord Krishna spent his childhood.
-The whole village of Gokul reflects the stories of Krishna’s childhood in the form of wall arts, temples, toys, and culture.
+The whole village of Gokul reflects the stories of Krishna’s childhood in the forms of wall arts, temples, toys, and culture.

-The total circumambulation of Govardhan Parvat is 21 km, and it typically takes 5-6 hours to complete it.
+The total circumambulation of Govardhan Parvat is 21 km and it normally takes 5-6 hours to complete it.

 Yes, of course.
 Circumambulation can also be done at night, which will end in the early morning.
 But daytime is preferred.

-No. Although Krishna spent his childhood in both places, the two places are different.
-Vrindavan has many temples dedicated to Shri Krishna and Radha Ji, while Gokul is where Lord Krishna was bought up in Nanda Bhavan and spent his childhood.
+No. Although Krishna spent his childhood in both the places, the two places are different.
+Vrindavan has many temples dedicated to Shri Krishna and Radha Ji, while Gokul is the place where Lord Krishna was bought up in Nanda Bhavan and spent his childhood.

 Whenever we see Krishna Leela, we look and call upon the Lord with keen eyes.
-Then be it the tableau, whether it was stealing Makhan Mishri, playing with the Gopis, the flute’s melodic tune while grazing the cows, or friendship between Him and Sudama Ji.
+Then be it the tableau, whether it was stealing Makhan Mishri, playing with the Gopis, the flute’s melodious tune while grazing the cows, or friendship between Him and Sudama Ji.
+All these pictures reside in our minds, eyes, heart, and soul.

-Shri Krishna’s life can teach us a lot of qualities like love, sacrifice, compassion, charity, self-control, and friendship.
+One can learn a lot from Shri Krishna’s life, qualities like love, sacrifice, compassion, charity, self-control, and friendship.
 A highly revered book of Hinduism, Bhagavad Gita, captures the dialogue between Lord Krishna and the archer Arjuna.
-Simply skimming this book gives me mental clarity when I feel lost in life.
+When I feel lost in life, simply skimming this book gives mental clarity.

-Prabhu resides in Braj Bhoomi (Mathura, Vrindavan, Govardhan, Barsana, Gokul).
-Krishna lives in every person and animal here and in all inanimate things.
+Prabhu resides in the entire Braj Bhoomi (Mathura, Vrindavan, Govardhan, Barsana, Gokul).
+Krishna lives not only in every person and animal here but also in all inanimate things.
 Everything you will see in Mathura and around somehow relates to Lord Shri Krishna.

 This trip was my first visit to Braj, where I had a better time than expected.
 I hope you have liked the information and this list of places to visit in Gokul Govardhan.
-Forgive us and show us the light in the comments box if you spot any mistake in telling any fact or a legend.
+If you spot any mistake in telling any fact or a legend, forgive us and show us the light in the comments box.
 If you have any suggestions or advice, also share them in the comment box below.
 We are constantly working to improve ourselves and this blog.

 An appeal: Please do not throw litter around.
 Use a dustbin and if you can’t find one, take the trash with you and throw it when you find one.
 Your small steps like this one can make the world clean and green.